-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies To provide The Company and its The Company and its The Company and its independence of the officers, staff and any officers, staff and any officers, staff and any Internal Audit Group, other person who are other person who are other person who are the Chief Audit privy to the material privy to the material privy to the material Executive reports non-public information non-public information non-public information directly to the Audit are prohibited to are prohibited to are prohibited to and Risk Management communicate material communicate material communicate material Committee in a non-public information non-public information non-public information manner outlined in the about the Company to about the Company to about the Company to Audit Charter. any person, unless the any person, unless the any person, unless the Company is ready to Company is ready to Company is ready to The Audit and Risk simultaneously disclose simultaneously disclose simultaneously disclose Management the material non-public the material non-public the material non-public Committee performs information to the information to the information to the oversight functions Commission and to the Commission and to the Commission and to the over the Company's Exchanges except if the Exchanges except if the Exchanges except if the internal and external disclosure is made to: disclosure is made to: disclosure is made to: auditors.
-It should act independently from A person who is A person who is • A person who is each other and that bound by duty to bound by duty to bound by duty to both auditors are given maintain trust and maintain trust and maintain trust and unrestricted access to confidence to the confidence to the confidence to the records, properties and Company such as Company such as Company such as personnel to enable but not limited to but not limited to but not limited to them to perform their its auditors, legal its auditors, legal its auditors, legal respective audit counsels, counsels, counsels, functions. investment investment investment The Board evaluates bankers, financial bankers, financial bankers, financial and determines the advisers; and advisers; and advisers; and non-audit work, if any, of the External Auditor, • A person who • A person who • A person who and review periodically agrees in writing agrees in writing agrees in writing the non-audit fees paid to maintain in to maintain in to maintain in to the External Auditor strict confidence strict confidence strict confidence in relation to their the disclosed the disclosed the disclosed significance to the total material material material annual income of the information and information and information and External Auditor and to will not take will not take will not take the Corporation's advantage of it for advantage of it for advantage of it for overall consultancy his personal gain. his personal gain. his personal gain. expenses.
-The Committee shall disallow any non-audit work that will conflict with his duties as an External Auditor eor may pose a threat to his independence.
-If the non-audit work is allowed, this should be disclosed in the Corporation's Annual Report.
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies To provide The Company and its The Company and its The Company and its independence of the officers, staff and any officers, staff and any officers, staff and any Internal Audit Group, other person who are other person who are other person who are the Chief Audit privy to the material non- privy to the material privy to the material non- Executive reports public information are non-public information public information are directly to the Audit prohibited to are prohibited to prohibited to and Risk Management communicate material communicate material communicate material Committee in a non-public information non-public information non-public information manner outlined in the about the Company to about the Company to about the Company to Audit Charter. any person, unless the any person, unless the any person, unless the Company is ready to Company is ready to Company is ready to The Audit and Risk simultaneously disclose simultaneously disclose simultaneously disclose Management the material non-public the material non-public the material non-public Committee performs information to the information to the information to the oversight functions Commission and to the Commission and to the Commission and to the over the Company's internal and external auditors.
+It should act independently from each other and that both auditors are given unrestricted access to records, properties and personnel to enable them to perform their respective audit functions.

+The Board evaluates and determines the non-audit work, if any, of the External Auditor, and review periodically the non-audit fees paid to the External Auditor in relation to their significance to the total annual income of the External Auditor and to the Corporation's overall consultancy expenses.
+The Committee shall disallow any non-audit work that will conflict with his duties as an External Auditor eor may pose a threat to his independence. the non-audit work is allowed, this should be disclosed in the Corporation's Annual Report.